GabrielGosden/02476_machine_learning_operations_project/reports/README.md

 >
 > Answer:

 We used the compute engine to run our model training.
-It load the docker image built by gcloud build and loads it using gcloud registry.
+It loads the docker container from the container registry were it was pushed from gcloud build where the container was build triggered by a push to github.
+The VM was configured to run the docker container on boot using the entrypoint defined in the dockerfile.
 We used instances placed in europe-central2-a with the following hardware: e2-medium, Intel Broadwell, 10 gb storage and we started the using a custom container: trainer_new:latest.
 Since our training task was not too big and since we wanted to ensure that we have enough credits for the whole course, we used a the compute engine with a CPU.

 ### Question 19